Audio Inspector Columns Reference

 Max Amplitude (dB)

-Shows: Peak amplitude reached since the sound started playing
+Shows: Peak metered amplitude reached since the sound started playing

-Use Case: Useful for identifying the loudest moments in dynamic sounds
+Use Case: Holds the highest value reached, useful for identifying the loudest moments in dynamic sounds

 Sound Class